-Notes to Section I-Political Prisoner Database 5 The Commission treats as a political prisoner an individual detained or imprisoned for exer-cising his or her human rights under international law, such as peaceful assembly, freedom of religion, freedom of association, free expression, including the freedom to advocate peaceful so-cial or political change, and to criticize government policy or government officials.
+1The Commission treats as a political prisoner an individual detained or imprisoned for exer-The Commission treats as a political prisoner an individual detained or imprisoned for exercising his or her human rights under international law, such as peaceful assembly, freedom of religion, freedom of association, and freedom of expression, including the freedom to advocate peaceful social or political change, and to criticize government policy or government officials.
 (This list is illustrative, not exhaustive.)
 In most cases, prisoners in the PPD were detained or imprisoned for attempting to exercise rights guaranteed to them by China's Constitution and law, or by international law, or both.
 Chinese security, prosecution, and judicial officials sometimes seek to distract attention from the political or religious nature of imprisonment by convicting a de facto political or religious prisoner under the pretext of having committed a generic crime.
 In such cases, defendants typically deny guilt but officials may attempt to coerce confessions using torture and other forms of abuse, and standards of evidence are poor.
-If authorities permit a defendant to entrust someone to provide him or her legal counsel and defense, as the PRC Criminal Procedure Law guarantees in Article 32, officials may deny the counsel adequate ac-cess to the defendant, restrict or deny the counsel's access to evidence, and not provide the coun-sel adequate time to prepare a defense.
-6CECC, 2016 Annual Report, 6 October 16, 56.
+If authorities sions using torture and other forms of abuse, and standards of evidence are poor.
+If authorities permit a defendant to entrust someone to provide him or her legal counsel and defense, as the PRC Criminal Procedure Law guarantees in Article 32, officials may deny the counsel adequate access to the defendant, restrict or deny the counsel's access to evidence, and not provide the counsel adequate time to prepare a defense.
+2CECC, 2017 Annual Report, 5 October 17, 63.